 and inviting the food looks and smells.
 Think about where it came from

-gift from Mother Earth?
+and all the energy that was required to bring it to your plate.
 Think about the nourishment that it provides your body.
 Take a moment to feel complete and utter gratitude before

-powerful and meaningful connection to food.
+you begin to eat.
+Appreciation for our food helps us develop a more meaningful connection to food.
 Learn more about how to develop an Attitude of Gratitude.

-"Dear God, please feed my hunger and restore my right mind."
+"Dear God, please feed my hunger and

 -- Marianne Williamson